 Inquiry-based programs meet standards across the curriculum by building observation skills and encouraging critical thinking.
-The museum’s renowned collection features work by American artists including three generations of the Wyeth family.
+The Museum’s renowned collection features work by American artists including three generations of the Wyeth family.
 Multi-disciplinary connections to art, language arts, social studies, environmental science and even math are possible; see specific program offerings below or contact the education office at 610.388.8382 or firstname.lastname@example.org.
+Financial assistance for both admission and transportation is available for qualifying schools.

 School Programs include a thematic guided tour and may be adapted to the curriculum and level of the group.
 Most programs are one hour, except as noted.